Use our Shopify connector to send product content directly to Shopify stores

 - Action: if the product was "Created", "Updated", or "Skipped"

 - Result: if the product was correctly processed, as "Success", if not, "Error"

 In this section, you will assign a product list to your Channel.
 This product list defines the products that will be sent to this Shopify store.

 Here you will match attributes from Plytix to Shopify fields.

-There are a few mandatory fields to make sure your product content gets to your Shopify store:
+There are a few required fields to make sure your product content gets to your Shopify store:

 💡 Each Shopify field has certain requirements for formatting. 👉 Use this guide 👈 to make sure you match the right content from Plytix to Shopify.